Demystifying God: Redefining Black Spirituality in the Age of iGod

-Black Divinity is a compelling, unique and easy to understand exposition of the intricate beauty of the New York City street culture and its value.
+Demystifying God is a compelling and unique exposition of the intricate beauty of the New York City street culture and its value.
 Within Saunders challenges the socio-political superstructures of modernity from the perspective of a black revolutionist.

-Black Divinity is primarily a theological work, but it also has elements of social science in it.
-The central theological premises discussed are radical Biblical interpretations.
+Demystifying God is primarily a theological work, but it also has elements of social science in it.
+The central theological premises discussed are radical theological interpretations.
 This radicalism draws it far away from Christian views, whether Protestant, Catholic or Orthodox.
-In fact, though the Bible is used throughout the ideas and themes are those of the street life.
+In fact, though the Bible is used within the ideas and themes are those of the street life.

-As a whole Black Divinity is unashamedly street and pushes for progress in street situations.
-Black Divinity is also unapologetically black and uses certain black theological and anthropological references too.
+As a whole Demystifying God is unashamedly street and pushes for progress in street situations.
+Demystifying God is also unapologetically black and uses certain black theological and anthropological references too.
 Of these the most notable come from ancient Egypt and the ancient Egyptian apocalyptic tradition.

-On an Egyptological basis Black Divinity, along with numerous Egyptologists, considers the ancient Egyptian pantheon to be psychological states, each with their corresponding characteristics.
-Therefore, when Black Divinity begins by relaying ancient Egyptian philosophical and cosmological assumptions it does so recognising the impact these had on the psyche of the ancient people.
+On an Egyptological basis Demystifying God, along with numerous Egyptologists, considers the ancient Egyptian pantheon to be psychological states, each with their corresponding characteristics.
+Therefore, when Demystifying God relays ancient Egyptian philosophical and cosmological assumptions it does so recognising the impact these had on the psyche of the ancient people.

 How to Create Black Resistance

-The revolution Black Divinity seeks to inspire is a countercultural one, one based on black people living an entirely new lifestyle, one in which they are free, internally and externally.
+The revolution Demystifying God seeks to inspire is one based on the freeing of the mind from wasteful ideas and imaginings; one based on black people living an entirely new lifestyle; and one in which they are free, internally and externally.
 The internal revolution sought progresses into a sensual resurrection, while the external revolution sought expands into a cultural enrapturement.

-Black Divinity’s use of the other revolutionary thinkers is to show the reality, the realism, of this system.
-That it need not simply be considered a fantasy or a dream but that it not only could be enacted right now, it in fact is an actually existing movement in the form of the godbody.
+Demystifying God’s use of revolutionary thinkers is to show the reality, the realism, of the godbody ideals.
+That they need not simply be considered fantasies or dreams but that they not only could be enacted right now, they in fact are part of an actually existing movement.

-For this cause Black Divinity presents a challenge to the complacent among us to stop being complacent and to start working towards a better future for black people, within the United States and within the world.
-As a whole Black Divinity contains complex ideas simplified so as to allow a wide readership to grasp its basic vision.
-The first chapter is a historical work, the second is a sociological work, the third is an eschatological work, the fourth is an anthropological work, the fifth is a theodical work and the sixth is a theological work.
+For this cause Demystifying God presents a challenge to the complacent among us to stop being complacent and to start working towards a better future for black people, within the United States and within the world.
+As a whole Demystifying God contains complex ideas simplified so as to allow a wide readership to grasp its basic vision.
+The first chapter is about the universal laws, the second is about black Godhood, the third is about white devilishment, the fourth is about black devilishment, the fifth is about white female corruption and the sixth is about black spiritual corruption.

 Is Race Still an Issue?